 Table of costs Amount Cost Type £28.00 Per Day £18.00 Per Half Day

 - Do you offer a free or reduced rate to carers?

 - Please enter details including what proof is required for the free or reduced rate

 - To apply for a bursary for fees you will be required to fill in an application form requesting detailed information about your personal financial situation.
-We offer 30 hours funding dependant on eligibility and the universal 15 hours funding.
+We offer 2 year old funding and 30 hours funding dependant on eligibility as well as the universal 15 hours funding.

 Inclusion within our setting

 - we are happy to adjust meals for children with any special dietary needs

 - We have had experience of supporting and caring for children and families from a range of cultural backgrounds.
 We welcome families from any culture.